How do carbon fiber insoles affect gait?

 Part 2 - rocker mechanics of the lower extremity

 Rockers are a very important part of lower extremity biomechanics.
 Rockers describe pivot points in the gait cycle that decrease the range of motion of the ankle and knee.
 Rockers are also employed by the body to conserve energy during gait.
 In the lower extremity, the three rockers are the heel rocker (also called a rearfoot rocker), the ankle and the forefoot rocker.
 What’s the importance of each of these rockers?
 Let’s take a closer look.

 Rearfoot, ankle and forefoot rockers

 The first image (below left) shows the function of the foot without the ankle rocker.
 This image shows the excursion of the tibia using only the rearfoot and forefoot rocker.
 The total excursion of the tibia with just the rearfoot and forefoot rocker is significant resulting in what would be impractical range of motion of the knee.
 The second image (below right) adds a third rocker, the ankle rocker.
-Adding the ankle rocker significantly decreases the total excursion of the tibia which in turn decrease energy expended by the body during gait.
-In the second image you can see that walking is a kinetic chain of events that relies on the interplay of multiple rockers.
+Adding the ankle rocker significantly decreases the total excursion of the tibia which in turn decreases energy expended by the body during gait.
+In the second image, you can see that walking is a kinetic chain of events that relies on the interplay of multiple rockers.
 (Images from Human Walking by Inman, et al.)

 How do carbon fiber inserts affect gait?